10 (good) reasons to use wall lights in kitchens

 Natural light is the best kind of lighting, hands down.
 A sky light in your kitchen makes perfect sense.
 But what do you do at night when you can't hang a light from the void?
 Wall lights to the rescue!
 Depending on the layout (this is where a lighting expert can help massively), you can supplement daytime lighting at night with cleverly positioned wall lights - either mounted near by, stretching across the void or inside the sky light shining down.

 In the example below, you may not spot the wall lights at first, but there are two small white square wall lights mounted inside this large sky light pointing down onto the kitchen island over the sink area.
 I love this solution.
 The design is discreet, the position is spot on and the lighting quality is excellent.
-There's a few lights we could look at to do this job, but the Parma by Astro lighting is the closest match to this light (and you can paint it to match the ceiling).

 More and more kitchens have vaulted ceilings (sloped ceilings) and this can be a real lighting challenge due to joists, insulation, and mounting incompatibilities.
 Wall lights are a great solution to get useful light where you need it when the ceiling is a no-go.
 There's usually a little wiggle room for wall lights between the ceiling and a window, as seen below, especially with vaulted ceilings lifting the ceiling away.
 Additionally, wall lights positioned between yourself and the work surface provide the best lighting in terms of avoiding shadows.